Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

-Make the most of minimum spend discounts.
+Make the most of any minimum spend discounts.
 Sometimes you may need to add an extra dish and then your total will reduce by 20-30%.
-For example if you’ve spent £19 and add a £2 dish your £21 of food may come down to around £15.
+For example; if you’ve spent £19 and add a £2 dish your £21 of food may come down to around £15.
 Bargain!
 You CAN freeze leftovers or just take them to work the following day for a simple lunch.

-Many restaurants, particular Chinese and Indian ones, have nights where they run a buffet.
+Many restaurants, particularly Chinese and Indian ones, have nights where they run a buffet.
 Often you can stop by and fill up a container for a set amount.
 This gives you a chance to trial lots of dishes for the price of just 1-2 dishes.
 Our local Chinese restaurant does this and their takeaway food is REALLY expensive so this is a complete bargain.

 Why not *give mystery shopping a try?
-Now you’re not always guaranteed to find a takeaway when you want it, however, with forward planning you can find something nice.
+Now you’re not always guaranteed to find a takeaway when you want it, however, with some forward planning you can find something nice.
 We have a burger chain in our town and they have takeaway mystery shops at least once a month.
 The fee is usually small, £5-8 but there is a reimbursement for the purchased food too.

 Save money on takeaways – ways to avoid them while taking it easy still

 Sometimes I really want to get a takeaway but I realise that 1.
 They are a bit of a waste of money at times and 2.
 They make me feel all bloated and sluggish the following day.
 If I have a little motivation, but can’t be bothered to cook then this is what I tend to choose from: